 4.5 Cllr Thom was compiling a job specification and details would be placed in the Parish magazine.
 The role was looking to be in place to coincide with the start of the next financial year in April.

 Parish Action Plan

-4.6 Discussion took place regarding the Whitestone Action Plan which was completed in 2017 and which had received backing from 70% of parishioners.
+4.6 Discussion took place regarding the Whitestone Action Plan which was completed in 2017 and which was based on responses from 70% of all households in the parish, which is an exceptionally high return.
 Cllr Bryant said that this was now in need of support as the original organisers have stood down.
 It was proposed that at the February meeting the Parish Council should take forward the suggestions which had been made and take responsibility for the Parish Plan in order to raise the profile of the Plan.

 - MATTERS RAISED BY THE CHAIRMAN

 5.1 Cllr Thom reported that he proposed completing some pothole filling on the 27th January from 10am to 1pm and would be meeting at the Royal Oak carpark and would appreciate any help.

 5.2 Cllr Thom had been approached from several quarters about noticeboards.
 It was now being suggested that only two be produced, one for outside the Church and one possibly at Heath Cross.

 6.1 Bank Balance at Nat West at 30th December 2019

 Business Reserve A/c 1